 My Story: From Financial Struggle to Financial Literacy Advocate

 Growing up in a low-income household, financial literacy wasn’t part of the conversation.
-I scrambled to manage money after moving out, blowing my paycheck on basic needs with no savings to show for it.
+Moving out, I scrambled to manage money, often blowing my paycheck on basic necessities with no savings to show for it.
 Big regrets, for sure!
-I wish I’d known about budgeting, saving, and even splurging strategically (yes, it can be done!).
 The only financial advice I got was from my Nanna – a simple yet powerful “put some money in savings.”
 Looking back, she was absolutely right.

 Fast forward, I met my partner, and soon we were navigating parenthood and our first rental.
 The urgency to learn about money management hit hard.
 Enter the “Barefoot Investor,” my financial literacy awakening!